tanyaweaver/python-dev-accelerator/source/lectures/k_nearest_neighbors.rst

 K-Nearest Neighbors Classifier
 ******************************

-Another classifier, ther K-Nearest Neighbors algorithm seeks to categorize new data based on the labels of the K closest data points.
+Another classifier, the K-Nearest Neighbors algorithm seeks to categorize new data based on the labels of the K closest data points.
 "Closeness" is determined by the distance between test point :math:`p` with characteristics :math:`(p_1, p_2,..., p_N)` and another point :math:`q` with characteristics :math:`(q_1, q_2,..., q_N)`.

 The distance between any two points can be calculated as